ssglopes/angular2-project-starter/README.md

 It will add the projectname to the /etc/hosts file.
 It will start download all required files needed for the angular 2 project inside /var/www/app/[project-name(string)]/
 </p>
+<strong>Toggle between bootstrap 3 and 4</strong><br />
 <p>
-The script can be executed again to just use a different version of bootstrap eg. 3 or 4.
+The script can be executed again to only switch between bootstrap 3 or 4.
-In this case it will modify some files and remove package not longer needed followed by downloading required packages from npm.
+In this case some files will be modified and unneeded packages will be removed followed by downloading newly required packages from npm.
 </p>
 <ul>
 <li>Replace [project-name(string)] below with the project name.</li>